 Q13.
 What is the Role of the Activation Function?

-The activation function is used to introduce non-linearity into the neural network helping it to learn more complex functions.
-Without which the neural network would be only able to learn linear function, which is a linear combination of its input data.
+The activation function introduces non-linearity into the neural network, helping it learn more complex functions.
+Without this, the neural network would be only able to learn linear function, which is a linear combination of its input data.